Bart Allen: DC Rebirth

 (March 2019).
 Art by Derrick Chew.

-Prior to Bart Allen's reappearance, the Titans Tomorrow version of Bart Allen reappears in the 2018 crossover storyline "Super-Sons of Tomorrow".
-A shattered figure of Bart wearing his Impulse costume is also seen in the Flash Museum in the 25th century.

-The original Bart Allen returns after Wally West and Barry Allen break the barrier of the Speed Force.
-Once again wearing the Impulse costume, he emerges from the Speed Force and races through a city street triumphantly declaring that he is back.
+In the DC Rebirth relaunch, Bart Allen returns after Wally West and Barry Allen break the barrier of the Speed Force.
+Once again wearing the Impulse costume, he emerges from the Speed Force and races through a city street, triumphantly declaring that he is back.
+Shortly afterward, he reunites with his teammates in Young Justice and the Teen Titans.

-Shortly afterward, he reunites with his former Young Justice and Teen Titans teammates Robin (Tim Drake) and Wonder Girl (Cassie Sandsmark).
-Bart is the main driving force behind the revival of the Young Justice team; after being transported to Gemworld and reuniting with Superboy (Kon-El), the team officially re-forms.

 Powers and abilities

-Bart's primary power is speed, along with abilities that are common to comics speedsters, such as creating whirlwinds, running on water, and vibrating through matter.
-The latter ability results in "molecular taffy" if Bart does not concentrate; he also possesses an aura, that prevents air friction while running.
+Bart's primary power is superhuman speed, along with abilities common to speedsters, such as creating whirlwinds, running on water, and vibrating through matter.
+The latter ability results in "molecular taffy" if Bart does not concentrate; he also possesses an aura that protects him from friction.
 Bart does possess some abilities that other speedsters do not have.
 He has the ability to produce "scouts", Speed Force avatars that he can send through the timestream, but has used it infrequently.
 Bart has also displayed the ability to create powerful radio waves by rotating his arms at high speeds and using the resulting vibrations in conjunction with his teammate Static's electromagnetic abilities.

-After Infinite Crisis, Bart's connection to the Speed Force is more difficult to control because he now contains the Speed Force and, in essence, is the Speed Force.
-When he taps into the Speed Force, Bart appears to have electricity crackling around him, and the Speed Force inside him becomes so lethal that he initially wears the Flash suit while running to prevent it from killing him.
-After remembering his experiences on an alternate Earth during a fight with Griffin, he began to gain a measure of control over the Speed Force before it was released from his body just prior to his death.